thenetcircle/dino/docs/md/getting_started.md

         });
     });

-All events send to the server will get a response with the same name plus a prefix of "gn_".
+All events sent to the server will get a response with the same name plus a prefix of "gn_".
 For example, the login event sent above will get the following response, "gn_login", meaning we've successfully authenticated with the server.
 Now we can start joining rooms, chatting, sending events etc.